First and second degrees in Physics at the Technion.

 Recommendation to program participants: Be proactive and put yourself no boundaries or limits in your studies and research.
 You can learn a great deal from the hardest of questions.

-Today (2017): After finishing his master's degree, Assaf will pursue his PhD under the supervision of Prof. Shlomo Razamat, at the Technion.
+Today (2018): Assaf started his PhD under the supervision of Prof. Shlomo Razamat, at the Technion.